Substra/substra-documentation/docs/source/documentation/orchestrator/index.rst

 .. for now let's ignore distributed mode

-The Orchestrator is a central component.
+The orchestrator is a central component.
-All Backends from each :term:`Organization` must have access to the Orchestrator over gRPC for command/queries and event subsription.
+All Backends from each :term:`Organization` must have access to the orchestrator over gRPC for command/queries and event subsription.

-The Orchestrator authenticates clients with their TLS certificates.
+The orchestrator authenticates clients with their TLS certificates.
 As a consequence, the Kubernetes Ingress must do SSL passthrough.

 Storage
 =======

-The Orchestrator stores its data in a PostgreSQL database.
+The orchestrator stores its data in a PostgreSQL database.
 Migrations are executed using a Kubernetes Job on installation and update (this relies on a Helm hook).

 Helm chart
 ==========

 We use Helm charts as a way to package our application deployments.
-If you want to deploy the Orchestrator you can use the `Helm chart orchestrator`_.
+If you want to deploy the orchestrator you can use the `Helm chart orchestrator`_.

 .. _Helm chart orchestrator: https://artifacthub.io/packages/helm/substra/orchestrator